selma-Bentaiba/selma-Bentaiba.github.io/_blogs/Transformers_laid_out.markdown

 ![Image of a transformer](/assets/transformers_laid_out/4.png)

 The decoder block takes the output from the encoder, runs it through it self.
-Produces an ouput and sends it back to itself to create the next word
+Produces an output and sends it back to itself to create the next word

 ![Image of a transformer](/assets/transformers_laid_out/5.png)